-The Marquette Rec Center, on the east side of the park facing Minnesota Avenue, houses indoor basketball courts, as well as activity rooms and locker room facilities for the pool.
+The Marquette Rec Center, on the east side of the park facing Minnesota Avenue, houses an indoor gym with basketball courts, as well as activity rooms and locker room facilities for the pool.
 Thomas Dunn Learning Center and the South Side Youth Council recently partnered to open The Place, a youth drop-in center located upstairs in the Rec Center.

 Movie Nights at Marquette Park